DeeJayLSP/godot-mpg/README.md

 This module uses the [PL_MPEG](https://github.com/phoboslab/pl_mpeg) library by Dominic Szablewski.

 ## Known issues
-- There seems to be a lag spike when the video starts.
-This causes an empty frame to be seen at start and when looping.
 - Theora is still a little faster despite its bugs.
 Proposed optimizations in PL_MPEG might fix this in the future.
 - Due to slow decoding, seeking is done through the imprecise way.